isaactabor21/LDS-Project-1/README.md

 # Launch Data Science (LDS)-Project-1 College tuition, diversity, and pay

 This is a project that I completed individually as a part of the Forge program (https://joinforge.co/launch-ds) that I eventually taught.
 It was completed over the course of one week.
+You can find my Jupyter notebook and two Tableau workbooks in the Git Repository as well as the slides I presented to my Forge data science cohort, instructors, and Forge alumni in the workforce.

 The Project Brief was as follows: